 In the middle of the fifteenth century the Lem family from Bruges (Belgium) distinguished themselves by their trade with Portugal, so that more data was recorded.
 Martin Lem travelled to Portugal around 1450 to manage his interests from Portugal.
-He had eight children with his girlfriend Heleonor Rodriguez (Roiz).
-Of these children seven were legitimated by King Alfonso of Portugal.
-Martin returned to Bruges in 1465, where he became mayor in 1467 and married Adrienne van Nieuwenhoven.
+He had seven children with his girlfriend Heleonor Rodriguez (Roiz).
+These children were legitimated by King Alfonso of Portugal.
+Martin returned to Bruges in 1465, where he became mayor in 1467 and married Adrienne van Nieuwenhove.
 In Bruges there still can be found signs of this Lem.

 Some children of Martin remained in Portugal and carried the name Leme.
 His son Antonio moved to Funchal somewhere after 1471, and his descendants were involved in the colonization of Brazil.
 In the same timeframe the weavers from Bruges settled in England.
 A few Lem branches claim that they are descended from these weavers, as this was told in the family from generation to generation, which is plausible, but not proven.

 In 1590 Pedder Lem became a town clerk in Bergen (Norway).
 It was mentioned that he came from Bruges or Gent through Skane.
 The Birth of Pedder (Peter) was not found in Flanders yet.
 All Norwegian Lem’s descend from Pedder.

 In the nineteenth century the great migration from Europe to America, Australia and New Zealand started.

 Most Dutch Lem and Lems are grouped in three categories: